Key Points:

 Quick Guide: What is the 3-3-3 Rule for Dogs?

-The 3-3-3 rule is a helpful guideline for understanding the adjustment period that rescue dogs typically go through when they enter a new home.
+The 3-3-3 rule is a helpful guideline for understanding the adjustment period rescue dogs typically go through when entering a new home.
 It breaks down into three stages: the first 3 days, the first 3 weeks, and the first 3 months.

 1. The First 3 Days: Initial Acclimation